 Toaster Cleaning Instructions

-- Turn your toaster upside down over your trash can and shake it to release the build-up of crumbs and debris.
+- Turn your toaster upside down over your trash can and shake it to release crumbs and debris.

 - Use a spatula to dislodge and remove any remaining crumbs from the toaster.

-- If your toaster has a removable crumb tray, take it out and use a damp sponge to clean it out.
+- If your toaster has a removable crumb tray, take it out and use a damp sponge to clean it.

 - Use a damp sponge and all-purpose cleaner to wipe down the exterior.